tower1ight/World/Misc/Untitled.md

-thick grass prevades the space and
+thick whispy grass waves in the wind, thick roots in the ground lets hundreds of fine feather drift with the wind, the earth is soft here, broken up